Trefonix/BASIC-to-LittleManAssembly-Compiler/README.md

 Loops:
 You can have any loop as long as it's a while loop.
-Usage: while a = b
+Usage: while a = b\n
--print a
+print a
--endwhile
+endwhile

 Allowed operators: